10 Ways Why Busan is The Next Chiang Mai as Digital Nomad Hub

 It’s very easy to find cafes to work with good coffee in Busan, definitely again — much cheaper than Seoul.
 You’ll find even the $1 slow drip coffee if you walk around the university areas.

 As Busan located in the south, you’ll find that Busan style Korean recipes with the touch of Ocean cuisine.
-The cold noodle (naengmyeon) is different, the variety of side dishes and Korean pancake (Jeon) also significantly different, especially the Haemul-Jeon.
+The cold noodle (naengmyeon) with its own signature, the variety of side dishes and Korean pancake (Jeon) also significantly different than Seoul, especially the Haemul-Jeon.
 Walking around Jagalchi market and having your own meal by the beach is worth to try once you get there.

 7. Established Startup community, so Digital Nomadism is not so new thing for Korea